tmedwards/sugarcube-2/docs/core/macros.md

 ### `<<textbox>>` {#macros-macro-textbox}

-Creates a text input box, used to modify the value of the variable with the given name, optionally forwarding the player to another passage.
+Creates a text input box, used to modify the value of the variable with the given name.

 <p role="note" class="see"><b>See:</b>
 <a href="#macros-interactive-warning">Interactive macro warning</a>.